fcannizzohz/demo-cache/01_CACHE_PATTERNS.md

 - **Read-Through**:  on a cache miss, the cache manager fetches the data from the underlying data store
 - **Write-Through**: on a cache write, the cache manager stores synchronously the data to the underlying data store
 - **Write-Behind**: on a cache write, the cache manager buffers the writes and asynchronously writes to the underlying data store.
+- **Write-Coalescing**: on a cache write when the cache manager only writes the latest value of a set of changes to the same cache element.

-We'll skip the two that don't leverage the automation and integration that Hazelcast provides:
+We'll skip the three that don't leverage the automation and integration that Hazelcast provides:

 - **Cache-Aside**: The application code explicitly checks the cache first, and if there's a miss, it fetches data from the underlying store and populates the cache
 - **Read-Around**: Reads bypass the cache for certain data (e.g. known stale data) and go directly to the data store.